junku-dev/waidoban/readme.md

 ```

 PyPDF2 is used to read file metadata.
-In Cram it is used to collect the number of pages easily.
+In cram it is used to collect the number of pages easily.

-### Apps
+### dependencies

 debian/ubuntu: